Over the past year, I lost my birth and adoptive fathers.

 After making mortuary arrangements for the father I had grown up with, sitting with him as he lay snoring in my boyhood room in a bed placed where mine had stood, I found the memories of his kindnesses more vivid than those of him as an unhappy man full of rage.
 Therapy has its benefits.
 I remembered everything; but freshest, and with no effort on my part, surfaced recollections him teaching me to ride a bike, to shoot a bb gun, to paint a fence, to fish, to drive a car; lying down in a sleeping bag next to me when a nasty stomach flu convulsed me throughout the night.
 Caring for my sister after excruciating surgeries on her eyes.

 Mixed in with reverie and grief came those moments I always forget until times of loss return to remind me: the unexpectedly humorous.
 The mortician using “a la carte” as a term for services offered.
 A street sign in the mortuary parking lot: “Pass With Care.”
 A call to a local cemetery eliciting, “We’re sorry, but the number you have called has been disconnected and is no longer in service at this time.”
+Finding a superb mortician whose last name was Vigil.
 My car dying briefly, then restarting.
 Yes, I’m in the zone…

 Some say that watching a family member die teaches them about mortality.
 I can’t attest to that, having always been in strange relationship to death.
 For one thing, I’ve almost done it, from having taken rash young-man risks long ago.
 For another, relatives who have died usually appear in my dreams.